What Is NYS Workers Compensation Schedule Loss Of Use?

 A Non-schedule lump sum is for all other permanent impairments, including conditions affecting the extremities not covered by a schedule.
 For example, non-schedule awards may cover chronic painful conditions affecting the extremities; head, neck, and back conditions; painful joint conditions; and tumors.

-New York Workers’ Compensation Schedule Loss Of Use – Free Consultation
+Free Consultation For New York Workers’ Compensation Schedule Loss Of Use

 Seeking workers’ compensation benefits can be a complicated legal process.
 As you might expect, there can be disagreement between your doctor’s opinion of schedule loss of use and the insurance company’s IME doctor’s opinion.
 That is why an injured worker needs the advocacy of an experienced Long Island workers’ compensation lawyer like Terry Katz and Associates to negotiate the most favorable settlement or litigate the case for a decision if no agreement can be reached.